WSWN

-WSWN (900 AM) is a radio station formerly broadcasting a talk format branded as "Talk of the Palm Beaches."
-It was better known in the South Florida and Treasure Coast areas as "Sugar 900," named after the surrounding sugar cane industry in the Belle Glade and Pahokee area.
-The station is licensed to serve 18 counties across South Florida in the United States, and the Caribbean.
+WSWN (900 AM) was a radio station that broadcast a talk-show format branded as "Talk of the Palm Beaches."
+It was better known in the South Florida and Treasure Coast areas as "Sugar 900," named after the surrounding sugar cane industry in the Belle Glade and Pahokee areas.
+The station was licensed to serve 18 counties across South Florida, the United States, and the Caribbean.

-The station is currently owned by Sylna Leger-Brazile, through licensee Sugar Broadcasting, Inc.
+The station was last owned by Sylna Leger-Brazile, through licensee Sugar Broadcasting, Inc. By day, WSWN broadcast at 1,000 watts.
+At night, the station reduced power to 22 watts to avoid interference as 900 AM is a Mexican/Canadian Clear Channel Frequency reserved for XEW Mexico City and CKBI Prince Albert, Saskatchewan.

 History

 WSWN signed on as a daytime-only station October 5, 1947, broadcasting on 900 kHz with 1 kW power.
 Owned by Seminole Broadcasting Company and licensed to Belle Glade, it was initially known as "The Mighty Ninety" (the same as Seminole's WEAS in Savannah, Georgia).
 This was because most radios of the time did not include the last zero of the frequency on their dial displays.
-Thanks to the stations' overlapping signals Dee Rivers (owner and operator of Seminole) branded both with the same positioning and ID's, which effectively provided car based listeners with a continuous experience from Central Florida to Southern Georgia.
+Thanks to the stations' overlapping signals, Dee Rivers (owner and operator of Seminole), branded both with the same positioning and ID's.
+This effectively provided car based listeners with a continuous experience from Central Florida to Southern Georgia.

-After winning FCC approval to go to a 24-hour broadcast schedule, WSWN became known as the "Little Station with the Long Reach" for its ability to be heard as far away as Charleston and Mobile from dusk till dawn.
-This, despite the fact that its paltry 1,000 watts could scarcely be heard in West Palm Beach during the day.
+After winning FCC approval to go to a 24-hour broadcast schedule, WSWN became known as the "Little Station with the Long Reach" for its ability to be heard as far away as Charleston and Mobile from dusk till dawn, despite the fact that its paltry 1,000 watts could scarcely be heard in West Palm Beach during the day.
 Over the years attempts at raising power were blocked due to signal overlap issues with WMOP 900 AM in the Gainesville-Ocala, Florida area.
 With its fate virtually sealed as a local-only station during the day, the 1970s saw even its nighttime listenership erode with the emergence of country music powerhouses like WQAM in Miami and WIRK in West Palm Beach.
-However with a devout local following and a niche Southern Gospel morning show, management/ownership doggedly clung to the country format even though the demographic was at least sixty-five percent black.